 The goods and services that are included in the basket are determined from the Household Budget Survey.
 The relative importance or weights of these goods and services are also decided by the CSO from information collected in the Household Budget survey.
 The main purpose of the Household Budget Survey is to determine in detail the current pattern of household expenditure in order to update the expenditure weighting of the CPI.
-The most recent survey encompassed 7,644 households, which was a representative random sample of all private households in the State.
-In addition, area weights are used to construct weighted National Average Prices for each item of expenditure.

 You could also use the CPI - among other things - to check whether your wages have kept pace with prices.
 If your take-home pay increases by less than the index over a certain period (say a year), then you are less well off.

 Apart from calculating the overall price index, the CSO calculates indices for specific types of goods such as food or housing.

 The CSO provides information on frequently asked questions about the Consumer Price Index (pdf).

 The CPI covers the full range of housing costs, namely:

 Water supply and sewage collection were added in January 2015.

 The outright purchase of a house or apartment as a private residence is not covered in the CPI as it is considered to be a form of investment rather than consumer expenditure.
 Down payments in the case of mortgage arrangements and the capital element of mortgage repayments are also excluded from the CPI for the same reason.

 Each month, the CSO publishes the monthly and annual rate of inflation - this is given in terms of the percentage changes in prices since the preceding month and since the same month in the previous year.
 These rates of inflation are the monthly and annual headline inflation figures quoted by economic commentators and the media.

 The CSO also publishes separate indices and percentage changes for the following twelve groups of goods and services: